com-lihaoyi/mill/docs/pages/4 - Tasks.md

 ```

 If you want to return a file or a set of files as the result of a `Target`,
-write them to disk within your `T.ctx.dest` available through the
+write them to disk within your `T.dest` available through the
-[Task Context API](#task-context-api) and return a `PathRef` to the files you
+[Task Context API](#task-context-api) and return a `PathRef(T.dest)`
-wrote.
+that hashes the files you wrote.

 If a target's inputs change but its output does not, e.g. someone changes a
 comment within the source files that doesn't affect the classfiles, then
 downstream targets do not re-evaluate.
 This is determined using the `.hashCode`
 of the Target's return value.
-For targets returning `ammonite.ops.Path`s that
+For targets returning `os.Path`s that
 reference files on disk, you can wrap the `Path` in a `PathRef` (shown above)
 whose `.hashCode()` will include the hashes of all files on disk at time of
 creation.